Centre de Recherche en Hydrobiologie: Infrastructure

 As of 2001, the CRH-Uvira campus comprises a one-story administrative building with 52 rooms, six villas for senior staff housing, a guest house with 15 rooms, and two traditional huts.
 There is also a workers' housing compound in Mulongwe containing nine paired houses.
-The center is equipped with a range of technical resources to support its operations.
 Diving equipment includes compressor motors, autonomous scuba sets, and complete diving suits with buoyancy compensators, masks, fins, and related gear.
 For navigation and fieldwork, CRH-Uvira operates a Zodiac inflatable boat, a 13-meter wooden boat, a 7-meter fiberglass boat, the Angela boat (39 tons, 11m by 6m), and four outboard motors with varying horsepower (15 HP, 25 HP, 40 HP, and 55 HP).
 The vehicle fleet includes a Toyota Hilux double-cab pickup and a Suzuki Jimny.
 Laboratory equipment includes a Hach 2000 spectrophotometer, microscopes, binoculars, and an oven capable of reaching temperatures up to 1000°C.